 Franck created this online booklet for parents to learn about their baby's pain and how to work with their healthcare team to comfort their child.

-This digital handout provides advice for reducing pain resulting from a vaccination.
+This page provides advice for reducing pain resulting from a vaccination.

 Understanding pain - and what's to be done about it in 10 minutes!
 By Deutsches Kinderschmerzzentrum